The Heart of Dodgertown

 In September 2004, Hurricane Frances did some damage to the dormitories at Dodgertown as well as a ground crew equipment building.
 In addition, the scoreboard at Holman Stadium was knocked down, and two of the four old oak trees that grew in the stands, providing the facility’s only substantial shade, were lost to the storm.
 However, the Dodgers were able to begin instructional league play as scheduled.

 The beginning of the end for Dodgertown came when the Dodgers announced that they were moving their spring training operations to a new complex in Phoenix, closer to their West Coast home base, for the 2009 season.
-For two seasons, the Vero Beach franchise in the Florida State League was operated as a Tampa Bay farm club, but the Rays purchased the team in conjunction with Ripken Baseball in 2008 and moved that club to Port Charlotte in 2009.
+For two seasons, the Vero Beach franchise in the Florida State League was operated as a Tampa Bay farm club, but the franchise was sold in 2008 and moved to the Rays’ spring training complex across the state in Port Charlotte for 2009.

 Following the Dodgers’ move, the complex was preserved as Vero Beach Sports Village and has since been rebranded as Historic Dodgertown.
 In March 2019, the complex was again renamed, this time as the Jackie Robinson Training Complex.
 From 2014 to 2019, the facility saw a single Florida State League game each year, on April 15, known as the Jackie Robinson Celebration Game.
 The game date marks the anniversary of Robinson’s major league debut with the Brooklyn Dodgers.
 In honor of Robinson’s uniform number, the game started at 6:42 in the evening.
-The 2020 and 2021 editions were canceled due to the COVID-19 pandemic, and Major League Baseball has decided going forward that minor league off-site games will no longer take place.
-A Jackie Robinson Celebration is still likely down the road at the home of the St. Lucie Mets.
+The 2020 and 2021 editions were canceled due to the COVID-19 pandemic, and Major League Baseball did not allow off-site games here for several seasons.
+MLB has since relented, and the annual contest returns to Holman Stadium for 2025.

 Photos from the 2019 Jackie Robinson Celebration Game on Facebook (public, no account required)